 15 Jul Houston We Have A Problem…with Employee Engagement

 In 2013, Gallup undertook a massive effort to study the current state of employee engagement around the world.
 After surveying 73,752 employees in 141 countries, Gallup found that 24% of employees are actively disengaged, 63% are not engaged, and 13% are engaged.
-In 2018, Gallup repeated the study to see if anything had changed in five years.
+You will find that when an employee is disengaged with their work environment, the rate of employee turnover could be expected to increase.
+And statistics from Work Institute have estimated that about 11% was due to manager/supervisor behavior and that had been the primary reason for why they had left.
+If employers want to keep hold of their workers, then they need to find a way to keep them engaged with their work.
+So, in 2018, Gallup repeated the study to see if anything had changed in five years.
 The updated results were better, with 18% of employees actively disengaged, 67% not engaged, and 15% engaged.
 While it’s good to see improvement, if you look under the hood a bit more, you’ll see that other data reveals even more depressing facts:

 - 53% of workers are unhappy at their jobs.